Educator, delegate dies in South Africa

 “Our dad was a wonderful husband, an amazing father, a faithful servant and a friend who showed respect and honor to those in his life,” Olenga said, representing her siblings.
 “As his children, we have always known how much our dad loves us, but nothing in this world brings more joy, love and peace to children than to see the love your dad has for your mom.”

-Chijiki was active in the Africa Association of United Methodist Theological Institutions, the Africa Association of Methodist Institutions of Higher Education (serving as its president from 2019 to 2023), the Commission of the Central Conference Theological Education Fund and the International Association of Methodist Schools, Colleges and Universities.
+Chijika was active in the Africa Association of United Methodist Theological Institutions, the Africa Association of Methodist Institutions of Higher Education (serving as its president from 2019 to 2023), the Commission of the Central Conference Theological Education Fund and the International Association of Methodist Schools, Colleges and Universities.
 He collaborated with the United Methodist Board of Global Ministries on various projects in Africa and other parts of the world.

-A well-known Methodist leader and educator in Africa, the Rev. Kongolo Clement Chijika worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Kantanga.
+A well-known Methodist leader and educator in Africa, the Rev. Kongolo Clement Chijika worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Katanga.
 Photo courtesy of the Chijika family.

-A well-known Methodist leader and educator in Africa, the Rev. Kongolo Clement Chijika worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Kantanga.
+A well-known Methodist leader and educator in Africa, the Rev. Kongolo Clement Chijika worked as a professor of Old Testament, dean of the School of Theology and then president of Methodist University of Katanga.
 Photo courtesy of the Chijika family.

 “Though the Rev. Kongolo was dean, professor, treasurer, president and Central Conference education and ministry leader, I knew him as friend, caregiver and brother in Christ,” said Tom Stanton, general counsel at the Texas Methodist Foundation and Wesleyan Impact Partners, who has done missionary work in Africa.